 Coin collections have a profound and rich history, and to preserve that history you need to store your coins so they will not get damaged.
-Adequately stored coins will be worth more and will provide more money to your heirs when it comes time to sell them.
+Properly stored coins will be worth more and will provide more money to your heirs when it comes time to sell them.

 Mints make coins out of metal, and except for gold, most will react negatively with a variety of different environmental factors.
 Some of the most common metals used in coins are copper and silver.
 These metals are also some of the most chemically reactive metals.
 If you know what the enemy is, you can create a defense plan to protect your collection.

-The Cause of Damage
+The Causes of Damage

-- Humidity: Humidity is a coin's biggest enemy.
+Humidity is a coin's biggest enemy.
 Copper and silver coins are one of the most common metals used in the production of coins.
 Unfortunately, these two metals will react chemically when they come in contact with water.
 Water vapor is all around us in varying degrees and it can seep into just about anything.
 Unfortunately, this is one of the hardest environmental causes of damage to coins to prevent.
 Some companies market coin holders as "airtight," but they are not guaranteed to be airtight.

-- Heat and cold: Heat, by itself, does not necessarily damage coins.
+Heat, by itself, does not necessarily damage coins.
 But heat does reduce the time it takes for a coin to get damaged by other environmental factors such as humidity, acids, and air pollution.
 At the other extreme, cold can also damage the delicate surface of uncirculated coins when moisture condenses into liquid water that will deposit itself onto the surface of the coin.

 Acids come from a variety of sources.
 The most common source of acid is found in coin collecting supplies that are made out of standard paper and cardboard where acid was used in the manufacturing process.
 Over time these acids will leach out of the paper or cardboard and cause toning and tarnish especially on copper and silver coins.
 Adhesives used in the packaging can also emit acids.
 Another source of acid is wood furniture and everyday household materials such as cleaning solutions and vapors emitted from cooking.

-- Chlorine: Chlorine causes a chemical reaction that will negatively impact the appearance of your coins.
+Chlorine causes a chemical reaction that will negatively impact the appearance of your coins.
 This can range from minor unsightly toning to corrosion that causes pits in the surface of the coin.
 One of the main sources of this are flips made from plastic that contains PVC (polyvinyl chloride).
 Additionally, vapors from a hot tub or pool can seep into the area where you store your coin collection.

 Not only is air pollution harmful to our health, but it is also detrimental to the health of our coin collections.
 Air pollution is mostly a problem in dense urban areas where air pollution from vehicles can accumulate as smog and penetrate the surrounding buildings.
 Over the years steps have been taken to reduce the number of harmful gases that vehicles emit, but they can still exist in sufficient quantity to damage a coin.

-- Improper handling: Improper handling causes the most preventable type of damage to coins.
+Improper handling causes the most preventable type of damage to coins.
 Touching a coin directly with your fingers can leave deposits of acids and oils that will damage the surface.
 Also, dropping a coin onto a hard surface can cause irreparable damage that will reduce the coin's value.
 You should always follow safe coin handling techniques.

 Best Storage Solutions